Viviparus georgianus: Habitat

 This snail is found in lakes and slow-moving rivers with mud bottoms.
 The species thrives in eutrophic lentic environments such as lakes, ponds and some low-flow streams.
 It is usually absent from larger, faster flowing rivers; however, it is able to survive conditions of high water velocity in the St. Lawrence River, and in the United States it may even be better adapted than the introduced species Bithynia tentaculata to such habitats.

-Individuals are generally found in a range of habitats, including: regions with silt and mud substrate; communities dominated by diatoms and filamentous algae (not blue-green algae); shallow waters with sand or gravel substrate; soft and hard water; water with pH between 6.3 and 8.5; freshwater habitats only; river reaches more than meanders.Duch T. M. (1976).
-"Aspects of the feeding habits of Viviparus georgianus".
-The Nautilus 90(1): 7-10.Pace, G. L. and E. J. Szuch.
-1985.
-An exceptional stream population of the banded apple snail Viviparus georgianus in Michigan, USA.
-Nautilus 99(2-3):48-53.
-Viviparus georgianus breeds and lives in shallow waters, often amongst macrophytes, in spring to fall, then moves out to deeper areas in the fall in order to overwinter away from shore.Jokinen, E. H., J. Guerette and R. W. Kortmann.
-1982.
-The natural history of an ovoviviparous snail Viviparus georgianus in a soft water eutrophic lake.
-Freshwater Invertebrate Biology 1(4):2-17.
+Individuals are generally found in a range of habitats, including: regions with silt and mud substrate; communities dominated by diatoms and filamentous algae (not blue-green algae); shallow waters with sand or gravel substrate; soft and hard water; water with pH between 6.3 and 8.5; freshwater habitats only; river reaches more than meanders.

+Viviparus georgianus breeds and lives in shallow waters, often amongst macrophytes, in spring to fall, then moves out to deeper areas in the fall in order to overwinter away from shore.
 In more open waters, fall migration begins earlier than in smaller lakes and ponds.
-Most growth generally occurs when waters become warmer in spring and summer, although reduced growth continues in winter.Browne, R. A. 1978.
-Growth, mortality, fecundity, biomass and productivity of four lake populations of the prosobranch snail, Viviparus georgianus.
-Ecology 59(4):742-750.
+Most growth generally occurs when waters become warmer in spring and summer, although reduced growth continues in winter.